JohnWeese/bouncing-box-refactor/README.md

 }
 ```

 Notice now that the `greet` function simply invokes/calls the other three functions.
-It's main purpose is to tie together the other functions while the other functions can focus on performing their one task.
+The main purpose of `greet` is to lay out the high-level logic of the program while the helper functions implementing their one task.

 In addition, comments have been added to clarify the purpose of each subtask and to organize the `core logic` from the `helper functions`.

+Separation of concerns is a principle to program by, not a rule that must be followed.
 For a program this small, this solution may seem like overkill.
-However, as our programs grow organizing code into `core logic` and `helper functions` will go a long way.
+However, as our programs grow, organizing code into `core logic` and `helper functions` will keep the logic flowing smoothly, improve the the readability of the program, and simplify the debugging process.

 ### Abstraction Example